Best Prime Day Roomba deals 2021

+Prime Day Roomba deals have arrived, making this a perfect time to clean up at checkout and at home.
+These Prime Day deals are discounting some of our favorite iRobot robot vacuums and mops.

-Prime Day is here again, and it's bringing us some great deals on iRobot robot vacuums and mops.
-The Roomba i6+ vacuum is marked down $300 to $499, and so is its companion the Braava m6 robot mop.
-When the Roomba i6+ finishes its job, the Braava m6 switches on and mops the floor.
+For example, the Roomba i6+ vacuum is marked down $300 to $499, and so is its companion the Braava m6 robot mop.
+When the Roomba i6+ finishes its job, the Braava m6 (currently $200 off, at $299) switches on and mops the floor.

 Meanwhile, the Roomba 692 is a more "traditional" Roomba in that you have to empty it out manually each time it finishes vacuuming.
 But you can still schedule it to run while you're away, and like the i6+, you can control it with voice commands via Amazon Alexa or Google Assistant.